Sneak peek—Will & Virginia

 “You bastard,” he complains, covering his head with a throw cushion.

 “Seriously?
 Me?
-Why else would you be up after midnight unless it was because you wanted to see my face when I saw what you pricks did to my place?”
+Why else would you be up after midnight unless it was to see my face when I saw what you pricks did to my place?”

 I scope the room.
 My giant TV screen is intact, still mounted on the wall.
 The white patterns in my sixteen-by-sixteen area rug are still white.
 I don’t see any tears in my leather furniture.
 I sniff the air.
 Smells like nothing, just the way it should.